the journals they write in! And like us, every child will have his or her own preferences.

 — encourage writing stamina and fluency, not spelling

 — journals aren’t meant to be revised or edited unless your child knows in advance

 — journals can be seed ideas for more writing which will be drafted, revised, edited, and published

-I like composition notebooks for a two main reasons – they’re inexpensive and the pages don’t rip out.
-(So young writers can’t lose their writing.)
+I like composition notebooks for two main reasons: they’re inexpensive and the pages don’t rip out.
+(So young writers won’t lose their writing.)

 Notebooks from Michael’s Dollar Bin

 I got these color-in spiral bound notebooks from Michaels for gifts to students in my writing classes.
 Aren’t they cute?